 Welcome to Michigan Law’s Debt Wizard!

-Our Debt Wizard is a calculator that provides a simple means to explore your ability to service your prospective law school debt under various repayment options in multiple locales.
+Our Debt Wizard is a calculator that allows law school applicants to begin developing a sense of how location, housing costs, career type, level of law school federal loan debt, and level of income interact in monthly budgets during the initial period following graduation, and serves as a simple means to explore one’s ability to service prospective law school debt with various repayment options in multiple locales.

-The results are neither prediction nor promise (particularly with regard to the likelihood of obtaining any given job, which will vary widely among law schools and between individuals), but rather our effort to clearly represent 11,000 possible repayment paths, which in turn can serve as a basis for exploration of law school and career choices.
+The results are neither prediction nor promise (particularly with regard to the likelihood of obtaining any given job, which will vary widely among law schools and between individuals), but rather our effort to clearly represent hundreds of thousands of possible repayment paths as part of your exploration of law school and career choices.

 Financial assessment and planning are complex undertakings, and we recommend you treat this tool as a launching point for understanding the ramifications of law school debt and a legal career path; talking to a financial advisor about the specifics of your situation is the responsible next step.
 The human judgment of an experienced financial aid advisor is going to give you the best understanding of your eligibility for the many programs available and the resulting repayment amounts specific to your individual situation.